mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 - Recall measures how bad the Type II error is.
 - In each business case (e.g., illness detection, fraud detection), we need to choose the cost of each type of error: Type I or II; then, we select the right metric.
 - Techniques to deal with unbalanced datasets; first, measure the class distribution (`value_counts()`) and the metric to improve, e.g. recall.
 Then, apply:
-  - Weights: use weights which are inverse to the ratio of the class; these are used in the loss computation.
+  - Weights: use weights which are inverse to the ratio of the class; however, we can try several weight values.
+Weights are used in the loss computation.
     - Weights can be passed in model instantiation or
     - in the `fit` method
   - Resampling: